0xPolygon/polygon-docs/docs/cdk/concepts/transaction-lifecycle.md

 ## Submitted

 Just like Ethereum, users submit transactions to a &ldquo;pool&rdquo; of pending transactions on the L2.
-The transaction is submitted using the same interface as Ethereum, via [JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) which is implemented by tools such as MetaMask and developer libraries.
+The transaction is submitted using the same interface as Ethereum, via [JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) which is implemented by wallets such as MetaMask and developer libraries such as Ethers.js.

 ![User submitting transactions to L2](../../img/cdk/user-to-pending-pool.png)